Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 For anyone reviewing a mine-life extension, the real lesson is not to ask whether the headline sounds dramatic enough.

-The real lesson is to ask whether the public reserve case, the permitting path, and the economic assumptions are all being read as if they mean the same thing.
+The real lesson is to ask whether the public reserve case, the permitting path, the infrastructure plan, and the economic assumptions are all being read as if they mean the same thing.

 At Kevitsa, they do not.